trueberryless/the-thinking-hub/src/content/posts/computational-thinking.md

 ### The True Origin: Ada Lovelace’s Vision

-To truly understand the depth of this concept, we have to look much further back than 2006—all the way to the 19th century.
+To truly understand the depth of this concept, we have to look much further back than 2006 — all the way to the 19th century.
 Augusta Ada King, Countess of Lovelace (born 1815), provides the first historical evidence of Computational Thinking.
 At the age of 17, she witnessed a demonstration of a partially finished automatic calculating machine and was immediately captivated.
 She met its creator, Charles Babbage, and wrote about seeing the "thinking machine" (or so it seemed) raising numbers to the 2nd and 3rd powers and extracting roots of quadratic equations.

 Babbage and Lovelace began a collaboration that would define the pre-history of computing.
 Babbage focused on a machine far more complex than his previous "Difference Engine."
 He called it the **Analytical Engine**.
 Today, we can legitimately call this device the first concept of a "general-purpose computer."
 However, there was a massive gap in understanding between the inventor and the collaborator.
 Babbage viewed his projects essentially as increasingly complex calculators; his primary goal was to print mathematical tables quickly and precisely to avoid human error.